Weight-preserving bijections between integer partitions and a class of alternating sign trapezoids: Introduction

 As a side benefit, we obtain an enumeration formula for the number of elements in $\ASTZ_{n,l}^{i,j}$:

 \begin{theorem} The number of alternating sign trapezoids $A \in \ASTZ_{n,l}^{i,j}$ such that $\mu(A)=\mu$, $p(A)=p$, and $q(A)=q$ is given by

 \end{theorem}

 We proceed as follows: In Section~\ref{sec:LatticePathsRepresentations}, we discuss the lattice path representations of ASTZs and CSSPPs as our main tool.
 In Section~\ref{sec:Bijection}, we present the actual construction of the bijections.
 First, we start with a detailed description of how to go from ASTZs to CSSPPs in Section~\ref{sec:ASTZtoCSSPP}.
 Then, we briefly describe the inverse from CSSPPs to ASTZs in Section~\ref{sec:CSSPPtoASTZ} and discuss the case~$l=1$ in Section~\ref{sec:QAST}.
 At the end, we finish with some concluding remarks in Section~\ref{sec:Remarks}.
-These include comments on other statistics preserved by the bijections in Section~\ref{sec:Behrend}, some details on other established bijections in Section~\ref{sec:OtherBijections}, and a final outlook on obstacles to a generalisation to all ASMs and CSSPPs in Section~\ref{sec:GeneralBijection}.
+These include brief comments on what we can say about the bijections at the level of partitions in Section~\ref{sec:PartitionLevel}, other statistics preserved by the bijections in Section~\ref{sec:Behrend}, some details on other established bijections in Section~\ref{sec:OtherBijections}, and a final outlook on obstacles to a generalisation to all ASTZs and CSSPPs in Section~\ref{sec:GeneralBijection}.
 Note that, for the sake of simplicity, we often write \emph{the bijection} despite meaning a \emph{family of bijections}.